UsUsStudios/UsUsOS/README.md

-I am emulating a custom computer in Java!
-Then I will be writing a BIOS, bootloader, operating system, and some programs because I like self-inflicted pain.
-Horray!
+I will be making my own OS-ish thing.
+More like a "simulated desktop environment", but whatever.